jwlawson/jwlawson.github.io/_posts/2016-10-31-compilers-optimizers-assembly.md

 10 times fast with no extra work.

 <div class="panel panel-info"><div class="panel-body">
-This whole talk/post can really be summarised as: use `-O3 -march=native` when compiling C++.
+This whole talk/post can really be summarised as: use <code>-O3 -march=native</code> when compiling C++.
 This allows the compiler to do lots of clever things to speed up your code.

-The code used as examples throughout is available on [Github][github-opt-talk].
+The code used as examples throughout is available on <a href="https://github.com/jwlawson/opt-talk">Github</a>.
 </div></div>

 ![Compilers turn human code into machine code][compiler-slide]